yongincho/spider/README.md

   - Face Recognition / Identification
   - User Statistics and Profiling

-Specific Descrition:
+Specific Description:
-> Spider is an access control security solution that allows face detection to login using both the hardware (Raspberry Pi) and the software (Django) which will work as a 'Access control service' for various usage.
+> Spider is an access control security solution that allows face detection to login using both the hardware (Raspberry Pi) and the software (Django), which will work as an 'Access control service' for various usage.
 Spider allows users to 'sign up' by uploading their facial images, which will be stored in the AWS S3 Cloud Storage.
-When the user wants to login to a platform, Spider will detect the user's face using the camera module of Raspberry Pi, and it will download the facial image (labeled to that user) from the cloud storage and will compare with the user's face who's trying to login.
-If the facial description matches (using opencv library), the user will be granted access.
+When the user wants to log in to a platform, Spider will detect the user's face using the camera module of Raspberry Pi, and it will download the facial image (labeled to that user) from the cloud storage and will compare with the user's face who's trying to login.
+If the facial description matches (using OpenCV library), the user will be granted access.
 If not, they will be denied access.
-The focus of this security solution is the use of both the hardware and software component to create a safe and quick 'access control system.'
-The admin of Spider is provided with user statics and profiling through dashboard frontend.
+The focus of this security solution is the use of both the hardware and software components to create a safe and quick 'access control system.'
+The admin of Spider is provided with user statics and profiling through the dashboard frontend.

 ### Tech